- Latin America

 TRANSFERS Shared road transfers from Maun to camp are included for all 7 night stays (at set times).
 The transfer time is c.
 30 minutes.
 For stays of less than 7 nights a transfer fee is payable of $48.89 per person each way.

 The meeting point for the start of your safari is Maun Airport.
-The road transfer to camp departs Maun in the early afternoon, after the arrival of the South African Airways and Air Botswana flights from Johannesburg.
+The road transfer to camp departs Maun in the early afternoon, after the arrival of the Airlink and Air Botswana flights from Johannesburg.

-The return road transfer arrives Maun in time for you to check-in for the afternoon flights with South African Airways and Air Botswana to Johannesburg.
+The return road transfer arrives Maun in time for you to check-in for the afternoon flights with Airlink and Air Botswana to Johannesburg.

 We recommend your international flight arrives into Johannesburg by c.
 08:00 to allow time to check in for the flight to Maun which departs Johannesburg at c.
 11:00.
-For your return flights, both South African Airways and Air Botswana depart Maun at c.14:00 which will get you back to Johannesburg in time for onward flights that evening.
+For your return flights, both Airlink and Air Botswana depart Maun at c.14:00 which will get you back to Johannesburg in time for onward flights that evening.

 In the Okavango Delta on the northern edge of the Kalahari desert in Botswana.
 You will commence your safari from the Buffalo Fence just north of Maun.